Capital Credit FAQs

 What happens to the capital credits if the cooperative is unable to locate a member?

-The cooperative tries very hard to locate members who have not cashed their retired capital credit checks.
-Ads are placed in the ND Living Magazine and in area newspapers asking people to call in if they know the whereabouts of a retired member.
+The cooperative tries very hard to locate members who have not cashed their capital credit checks.
+Ads are placed in the ND Living Magazine and in area newspapers asking people to call in if they know the whereabouts of a member on the list.

-If the member doesn't claim the check with in 90 days the cooperative records the capital credits as unretired capital credits and the money is deposited into a fund that is used by the cooperative for economic development.
+If the member doesn't claim the check within 6 months the cooperative records the capital credits as donated capital credits and the money stays with the cooperative.

 Review a list of past members whose capital credits remain unclaimed.